Metropolis-Hastings transition kernel couplings: Discussion

-This work represents a step toward relating the properties of $\Gamma(P,P)$ and $\Gmax(P,P)$ to those of $\Gamma(Q,Q)$ and the associated acceptance couplings.
-As noted above, Markovian couplings which are efficient in the sense of \citet{aldous1983random} are well understood in only a few special cases.
-Beyond that, only a few additional bounds exist on the efficiency of Markovian couplings \citep{burdzy2000efficient}.
-These questions remain largely open for MH-like chains.
-A clear understanding of the set of Markovian couplings will make it possible to identify better couplings for use in practice and settle the question of how efficient couplings can be for this important case.
+This study represents a step toward understanding the properties of $\Gamma(P,P)$ and $\Gmax(P,P)$ in terms of those of $\Gamma(Q,Q)$ and the associated acceptance indicator couplings.
+Markovian couplings which are efficient in the sense of~\citet{aldous1983random} are well understood only in special cases.
+Beyond that, few other bounds on the efficiency of Markovian couplings are well-established~\citep{burdzy2000efficient}.
+There remain much to learn about such couplings for MH-like chains.
+A clearer understanding of the set of Markovian couplings will make it possible to identify better options for use in practice and to determine how efficient couplings can be for this important class of algorithms.